 - The contraction and relaxation of these muscles aid in the expansion and relaxation of the lungs in breathing and respiration.

 Smooth muscle cells help in the contractile activity of the uterus.

 - Smooth muscle cells are present in the myometrium of the uterus.

-- The uterine muscles contract during the menstrual cycle and labor and childbirth.
+- The uterine muscles contract during the menstrual cycle, labor, and childbirth.